 The questioner– What would then be the value of that utility?

 El rioplatense (now located in the depths of the Earth, from where the emanations that inspire the prophecies of the Sibyl arise) – Each thing should be a foundation for something higher.
-From below: a good physiology for a good dancing.
-A good dance for a deeper spirituality.
+From below: a good physiology for good dancing.
+A good dance for a more profound spirituality.
 So on in both directions: up, but also down.
 What would be the basis for good physiology?
-What would be superior to a deeper, more distrustful spirituality?
+What would be superior to a more profound, more distrustful spirituality?
 Beyond, towards the bottom, down, towards hell, there is an entire society that makes me possible, a mechanism and a multitude that prefer to become tools and thus be used.

 There is a pause, and I signal the waiter to bring me another cortado*2.